ZGQVictory/ITaylor-pHLA-TCR_MaSIF_pipeline/README.md

 This GitHub repository contains the source code and the `1AO7` reference example.
 The packed Conda environment and the external `software/` stack are not stored in this repository.

+Special thanks to Shang Chun for sorting through the ITaylor pHLA-TCR MaSIF pipeline code.
+Together, we have successfully refined this GitHub repository.

 ## Workflow

 For each pHLA or TCR structure, ITaylor-pHLA-TCR_MaSIF_pipeline performs three steps: